littl3field/HassanKit_Target_Detection/README.md

 To use:

-Enter your query, i.e "littlefield" as the QUERY variable & run.
+Enter your query, i.e "littl3field" as the QUERY variable & run.

 This will pull all the data into result.txt & run your query against it.
 Any matches will be output to matches.txt